 However, keep in mind that your family history does not guarantee a specific outcome.
 You can still adopt healthy habits, like quitting smoking and drinking, that will greatly reduce your risk for oral cancer.

 Although not an official risk factor, studies have indicated that poor oral hygiene may increase your risk for oral cancer.
 It makes sense—poor oral hygiene habits can result in gum disease, tooth loss, and even facial collapse.
-If you’re worried about your risk for oral cancer, practicing good oral hygiene—brushing twice a day, flossing daily, and getting your teeth cleaned twice a year—can go a long way in protecting your oral health in general.
+If you’re worried about your risk for oral cancer, practicing good oral hygiene—brushing twice a day, flossing daily, and receiving teeth cleanings twice a year—can go a long way in protecting your oral health in general.

 Dr. Blevins routinely evaluates our patients for signs of oral cancer during patients’ dental exams.
 That’s why it is so important to see our dentist at least every six months for preventive care.

-Our Mullins, SC, preventive dentist provides oral cancer screenings to protect patients’ oral health and overall health.
-To schedule your next screening, call Blevins Dentistry today at (843) 561-4039, or contact us online.
+Our dentist in Mullins, SC, provides oral cancer screenings to protect patients’ oral health and overall health.
+To request an appointment, call Blevins Dentistry today at (843) 561-4039, or contact us online.

 We Can’t Wait to Help You Create Your Dream Smile!